 This is an article I wrote for my Journalism class.
 The assignment was to write a human interest-y feature of +-1200 words on the subject “art”.
-This is the assignment as I handed it in (though it looks much prettier in Word), with the surnames taken out for privacy purposes.
+This is the assignment as I handed it in (it looks much prettier in Word!), with the surnames removed for privacy reasons.

 “I am absolutely against tattoos.
 I think they are truly reprehensible.”

 A strong statement—possibly out of place here in the 21st century, now that more and more people are adorning their bodies with ink.
 In 2008, about 15% of the American population had a tattoo; that’s three times as many as in 1934.
 These numbers continue to rise steadily.

 There was a time not too long ago when tattoos were primarily the markings of “a certain type of people,” as one interviewee phrases it.
 Of course there are still people who agree with the strong sentiment expressed in the opening line.
 But at present, this form of body modification is no longer for tough guys only.
 Younger generations are reclaiming the tattoo.
 Skin is swiftly becoming a medium through which people can express their true individuality and creativity.
 “It’s pure art.”

 Though tattooing has been a human practice since Neolithic times, it only made its way back to the Western world in the late 1700s.
 Reintroduced by sea-men, body ink was long considered the domain of sailors, prisoners, and military men.
 The tradition of tattooing in criminal circles further contributed to an overall unfavorable image.
 “To me, tattoos have a bad name,” says Y. (54), a strong condemner of body modification.
 “I immediately associate them with the low social classes, the socially marginalized.”